EmirhanS/PhotoCloud/README.md

 ● To start the application, you need to run the main method stored in the Main.java which stored in “./src/main/Main”.

 ● When you run the main code, you will see the login page.
-As shown in this photo, there are 2 options which you can login with your username and password or go to register page.
+There are 2 options which you can login with your username and password or go to register page.

 ● If you are a new user, you need to register.
 So, when you click register button you will see a page requesting some personal info and also username and password which you will use to